-So why using the new HTTP-SS Protocol and Technology ???
+So why using the new HTTP-SS 5G Architecture and Technology ???

-HTTP-SS needs only one RTT to recieve a continious Object Stream without addidional TCP Round Trips, Acknowledgements, big Recieve and Send Buffer, Slow Start Mechanism, no provoked Retransmissions and at once it uses the full Bandwidth without any addidional delays.
+HTTP-SS 5G needs only one RTT to recieve a continious Object Stream without addidional Round Trips and at once it uses the full Bandwidth without any addidional delays.

-This leads into a much faster and delay free WEB Object Download together with a highly reduced Data Volume from all affected WEB Servers which let you see a much shorter WEB Browser Page Load Time for all existing Standard Browser.
+This leads into a much faster and delay free WEB Object Download from all affected WEB Servers and a much shorter WEB Browser Page Load Time for all existing Standard Browser.

 No need of changing any exsiting Network Hardware